 After welcoming your new baby, Acupuncture can help to alleviate post-partum depression and help you to learn how to take care of your body and balance your new family life.

 Acupuncture can offer a safe gentle option whilst pregnant.
 Most pregnant women seek out acupuncture for pregnancy related conditions like morning sickness, back pain, heartburn, carpal tunnel syndrome, drug free treatment of pain or anxiety and breech presentation.

-Starting in 1974, research demonstrated that acupuncture once a week, staring at the 36th week of pregnancy, successfully reduced the duration of labour.
+Starting in 1974, research demonstrated that acupuncture once a week, starting at the 36th week of pregnancy, successfully reduced the duration of labour.
 The average time of labour for first time mothers receiving pre-birth acupuncture was 6 hours and 36 minutes compared to the control groups’ average of 8 hours and 2 minutes (Kubista 1974).
-Another study showed the average time of labour for those receiving pre-birth acupuncture was some 3 hours and 26 minutes compared to the control groups labour time of 5 hours and 35 minutes (Tempfer 1998).
+Another study showed the average time of labour for those receiving pre-birth acupuncture was some 3 hours and 26 minutes compared to the control groups' labour time of 5 hours and 35 minutes (Tempfer 1998).

 The British Acupuncture Council leaflet available on this subject.
 Link

 The easiest way to contact me is by phone on 0758 4434976.
 Please leave your name, number and a short message.
 I will return your call on the same day.
 Alternatively, you can message me by clicking on one of the following icons:-